clinicedc/edc-consent/README.md

 - models link to the consent cannot be used until the consent is complete
 - consents are versioned
 - data collection is only allowed within the validity period of the consent per consented participant
+- link subject type to the consent model. e.g. maternal, infant, adult, etc.
+- link max number of consented subjects to the consent.